beltransen/velo2cam_gazebo/README.md

 ![gazebo screenshot](screenshots/velo2cam_calibration_setup.png)

 # Gazebo models (need to be moved to ~/.gazebo/models/) so that they can be inserted in Gazebo worlds
+This repository includes several sensors and calibration target models to evaluate the performance of extrinsic calibration of lidar-camera pair in the Gazebo Simulator.

 Sensors:

 * Bumblebee XB3 Camera (Left - center only)